HoloLens 2 announced for $3,500, available to preorder now, ships later this year

 "The goal is these things transform humans," said Alex Kipman, Microsoft's technical fellow who leads the HoloLens project.
 He describes it as giving people superpowers.
 "This is a concept that's been in our dreams."

-In HoloLens 2: Practical Magic, we share what it's like to use HoloLens 2, its key features and where Microsoft is going next in AR ... and why it's aiming at businesses, and not the average person yet.
+In HoloLens 2 feels like practical magic, we share what it's like to use HoloLens 2, its key features and where Microsoft is going next in AR ... and why it's aiming at businesses, and not the average person yet.
 Take a dive into what we experienced.

 We also got to check out Microsoft's lab devoted to building products that comfortably work for 95 percent of people, regardless of their height or size.
 This is where Microsoft made the HoloLens 2 fit more comfortably than its predecessor.